When was the last time you shopped at your local Walgreens?

 It’s just more convenient to order your prescriptions online.

-Most people know that when it comes to the generic medications vs name brand, the ingredients are the same.
+Most people know that when it comes to generic medications vs name brands, the ingredients are the same.

-We’ve all seen the adverts on TV, pushing name brand medications.
+We’ve all seen the ads on TV, pushing name brand medications.
 But you can get virtually the same items in generic form from most drug stores and save yourself $100s of $1000s especially if you have a few prescriptions or your medications are expensive.